List of people from Brahmanbaria District: Activism and cause célèbres

 Ahmed Akbar Sobhan is a business magnate, owning a business conglomerate which operates in various lines of activities.

 Abdus Suttar Khan invented more than forty different alloys for commercial application in space shuttles, jet engines, train engines and industrial gas turbines.

-Al Mahmud is considered one of the greatest Bengali poets to have emerged in the 20th century.
+Al Mahmud is considered one of the greatest Bengali poets to have emerged in the 1950s.

 A 19th century sketch of Isa Khan, a Muslim Rajput leader of Bengal.

 Nawab Syed Shamsul Huda was a patron, and donated immensely towards education for the Muslim students of Bengal during a difficult period.